prblm-sh/prblm-sh.github.io/index.md

 ---

 Hey!
 I'm Chris!
-Whatever godforsaken google search led you here, welcome!
+Welcome from page 36 of $searchEngine!
 Let's create and solve some problems!

 This page is very much a work in progress, comes with no warranty, and is likely to contain chemicals known to the State of California to cause cancer, birth defects, or other reproductive harm.